Most people’s idea of the benefits of aromatherapy and essential oils is typically restricted to just one aspect.

 Stress is becoming increasingly more prevalent today, leading to several other issues.
 Fortunately, there are many types of essential oil treatment that can help you manage stress and discomfort, whether you live with it every day as a part of mental illness or whether it is just a temporary problem caused by your situation.

-Low Mood: Rose oil works really well to boost your mood.
+Low Mood: Rose essential oil works really well to boost your mood.
 Apply it to your neck, temples, and hands for a sense of peace and serenity.
 Soaking in a warm bath with a heavy dose of rose oil and peppermint is known to help reinvigorate and elevate your mood.
-Another little trick to create a positive environment is to add an essential oil that reminds you of happy times.
+Another little trick to create a positive environment is to add an essential oil that reminds you of happy times. pssst… Rose essential oil is also the reigning aphrodisiac essential oil.

-Better Sleep: For poor sleep, use lavender oil as a part of aromatherapy.
+Better Sleep: For better sleep, use lavender oil as a part of aromatherapy.
 Sprinkle some drops on your pillow, put some in a reed diffuser, or even use a lavender oil steam session before bed to help yourself relax.
-Some people even put a few drops of lavender behind their ears and under their nose to ease the underlying tensions that lead to insomnia.
+You can even put a few drops of lavender behind your ears, and under your nose to ease the underlying tensions that lead to insomnia.
+More essential oils that are good for sleep.

-Essential oils are used in a wide range of beauty treatments, particularly because they are so effective at fighting the signs of ageing and ill health.
+Essential oils are used in a wide range of beauty treatments, particularly because they are so effective at fighting the signs of aging and ill health.

-Acne: For acne breakouts, make a special face wash that fights both the infection, and cleanses the pores.
-Make a sugar scrub with Manuka honey, tea tree oil, and granulated sugar.
+Acne: To calm acne breakouts, make a sugar scrub with Manuka honey, tea tree oil, and granulated sugar.
 Rub it gently onto your face and use circular motions.
 Rinse off.
 Use daily.
+This sugar scrub fights the infection and cleanses the pores.

-Dry Hair: For dry hair, an itchy scalp, or dry, ashy skin, put a teaspoon of rosewood oil, two drops of sandalwood and three of lavender into almond oil, cocoa butter, or shea butter.
+Dry Hair: For treat dry hair, put a teaspoon of rosewood oil, two drops of sandalwood oil and three of lavender into almond oil, cocoa butter, or shea butter.
 Massage the mixture to warm it before applying to your hair and allowing to soak in for 20-60 minutes before rinsing.
 Use two tablespoons of the mixture and comb through the hair for a stay-in conditioner for textured hair.

-Age Spots: For age spots, sun spots, and dark circles, use frankincense essential oil directly on the blemishes every morning and night to slowly fade them.
+Age Spots: To get rid of age spots, sun spots, and dark circles, mix a drop of frankincense essential oil with a small amount of pure virgin coconut oil and apply on the blemishes every morning and night to slowly fade them.
 But always watch any marks on your skin in case they seem abnormal.
 If they grow, talk to your doctor.

 Treating Your Environment With Essential Oils

-Put a few drops of an anti-bacterial essential oil in a spray bottle.
+Put a few drops of any of these top antibacterial essential oils in a spray bottle.
 Fill the bottle with water to dilute the oil.
 Shake the bottle to split up the droplets of oil.
 What you have is a bottle of all-natural, non-toxic solution that is effective for misting large areas with an essential oil.

 Spraying this diluted blend on your upholstery and furniture will help kill excessive dust mites, reduce the number of harmful bacteria around you and also make the room smell a lot nicer.